osujc93/nba-data-pipeline-kafka-spark-dbt-aws-s3/README.md

 - Set <code>is_paused_upon_creation</code> to False so that dag starts once Airflow is running

 - With <code>schedule_interval="@daily"</code>, the workflow is every 24 hours at midnight EDT.

+- For airflow to dynamically decide which set of tasks to run, I use a <code>BranchPythonOperator</code> to check the <code>init_ingestion_done</code> Variable.

+- If it’s <code>False</code>, Airflow runs my initial batch chain to ingest all boxscores.
+And once finished, it sets the flag to <code>True</code> so future daily runs automatically take the incremental path.
+This way I do the huge historical load only once, then each day I process just the new data.

 Deployment
 ============